These kid-friendly, homemade wild salmon bites use canned fish, delicious breadcrumbs and capers and come together so quickly on busy days!

 - 2 Tbsp olive or coconut oil (for pan fry)

+The patties are delicious on their own but I highly recommend making a dipping sauce.
 I mixed up a simple dip of 2 Tbsp sour cream and the juice from 1/2 a lemon and a sprinkle of salt.
-I garnished with chives, then stepped outside to snap some pictures.
+I garnished with chives.

 What’s your favorite way to eat salmon?